ing-bank/lion/docs/components/input-amount/use-cases.md

 This example will show the error message by prefilling it with a faulty `modelValue`.

+> If there is 1 or more digit in the input, it will ignore invalid characters instead of showing an error feedback message.

 ```js preview-story
 export const faultyPrefilled = () => html`
   <lion-input-amount